schreifels/vscode-quick-open-related-files/README.md

 git clone https://github.com/schreifels/vscode-quick-open-related-files.git
 ```

-### Keyboard shortcut
+### Usage

+By default, you can list related files for the currently open file using the
-In addition to the "Quick Open Related Files" menu item, for even faster
+`⌘+.` keyboard shortcut or by selecting "Quick Open Related Files" in the
+command palette.

-navigation, you can bind the command to `⌘+.` by adding this to
+You can customize the keyboard shortcut by adding this to `keybindings.json`:
-`keybindings.json`:

 ```json
 {